 Here at Sporting Equals we have a great network of supporters, including sporting and community ambassadors as well as up and coming athletes that will provide further inspiration to the next generation.
 We are really grateful for their support as they represent and reinforce the same values we have championed here at Sporting Equals.

-Each supporter sees the importance of Black and Ethnic Minority (BAME) inclusion in sport, both recreationally and competitively.
+Each supporter sees the importance of ethnically diverse community inclusion in sport, both recreationally and competitively.
 Understanding that the work we do is aimed to deliver inclusion, equality and social cohesion on a national level.

 A large part of our work here at Sporting Equals is not only to be at the forefront of delivering change in terms of delivering racial equality in sports.
-It is also to support and celebrate the talented Black, Asian and Minority Ethnic (BAME) individuals who are already making waves in the sports industry with their accolades.
+It is also to support and celebrate the talented ethincally diverse individuals who are already making waves in the sports industry with their accolades.

 Rachel Choong has made history by winning three gold medals at the Para-Badminton World Championships in Stoke Mandeville.